 In fact, according to a New York Times report, one New Jersey school, Marshall Elementary, has recently added its name to the long list of public schools banning nuts due to the principal’s own potentially fatal reaction to nuts.
 In this case, the elementary principal, who was exposed to peanuts by simply sitting next to a colleague who had been consuming peanut butter, went into an urgent anaphylactic shock.
 When the school’s principal recovered, she returned to work to immediately implement peanut-free regulations.
 Although the principal’s own experience may have prompted her food-restriction response, this particular elementary school estimates that there are a great number of students with food allergies, and the nurse’s office must keep a cache of Epi-pens to treat allergic reactions.

-Furthermore, as peanut-free supporters assert, the fear and trepidation that parents are forced to endure while sending their children to an environment that can be hazardous is arguably unjust.
+Furthermore, as peanut-free supporters assert, the fear and trepidation that parents are forced to endure while sending their children to an environment that can be hazardous are arguably unjust.
 For example, one Marshall Elementary School parent, whose child experiences severe nut allergies, supports the peanut ban by declaring, “‘I know from personal experience what it’s like to worry every day not being able to control what your child ingests or what he touches… In this day and age, schools should be peanut-free because it’s prevalent and often a life-threatening allergy.’”

 Of course, parents with allergy-free kids feel frustrated by the restraints on their children.
 However, many public school parents still support peanut bans in order to promise all students a safer and more controlled environment.

 Additionally, parents supporting peanut bans boast about the benefits of different peanut substitutes.
-For example, instead of consuming peanut butter, children can consume similar replacements, such as “Sun-Butter,” a sunflower seed based spread and soy based products, which have their own set of nutritional benefits.
+For example, instead of consuming peanut butter, children can consume similar replacements, such as “Sun-Butter,” a sunflower seed-based spread, and soy-based products, which have their own set of nutritional benefits.